-If you give your baby rice cereal, his stools may be less firm, occur less often, have a strong odor or become a different color.
+If you give your baby rice cereal, her stools may be less firm, occur less often, have a strong odor or become a different color.

-Your baby does not need to be fed if he wakes up during the night.
+Your baby does not need to be fed if she wakes up during the night.

 Do not let anyone smoke in your house or car at any time.

 Never leave your baby alone, even for a few seconds.
 Your baby may be able to roll over.
 Take any safety precautions.

 Keep baby powders, cleaners and small objects out of your baby's reach at all times.